Jacob Meyers Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The Braves pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.37).
+- The Braves have a 3.40 team ERA that ranks sixth across all MLB pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (13 total, 0.7 per game).
+- The Braves give up the third-fewest home runs in baseball (15 total, 0.7 per game).

-- The Braves will look to Wright (0-0) in his third start of the season.
+- The Braves will look to Fried (1-0) in his third start this season.

-- His last time out came out of the bullpen on Tuesday when the righty tossed 2/3 innings against the San Diego Padres while allowing hits.
+- The left-hander last pitched on Tuesday against the San Diego Padres, when he tossed five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.